 We welcome the participation of men and women in the life and work of our congregation.
 We believe God has blessed both men and women with aspects of His character and wisdom that must be shared with the entire family.
 We want all of the voices in our family to be heard as we honor each member as a valuable gift from God.

 Each week we share moments of celebration and reverence as we lean into being a “place of worship of Almighty God” as conveyed in our original land deed nearly 190 years ago.
 Our worship and teaching leaders are very intentional in joining the singing and preaching together into one cohesive message.
 We keep a close eye on what is happening in current music while also holding a deep respect for our historical a cappella roots and for the 2000 years of Christian singers who have gone before us.
+Our music is a part of our storied history of our church.

 We have an extremely talented combination of staff and interns, who not only serve the body faithfully, but also love, listen to and support each other very effectively as a team.
 Many volunteers come alongside these leaders to create engaging programs for every stage of life from our youngest to our oldest member.
 Our kids’ and youth ministries inspire our children to humbly dream big with God while forming enduring relationships with each other.
 Our adult ministries offer many ways for people to join together for prayer, study, fellowship, or service.
 And we have a large and strong JOY seniors ministry that continues to expand with unlimited potential.